-Given the need of the Amazon river-dwellers, a group of volunteers and members of the Seventh-day Adventist Church created a non-profit organization in 2007 called ASVAM (Ação Social Voluntária Amazônia).
-They decided to invest personal resources to create and maintain the Amazon Lifesavers project (previously called the Luzeiro Amazônia Project).
-This project is a supporting ministry of the Seventh-day Adventist Church.The ministry is administratively run and organized by ASVAM, however it is also a part of Outpost Centers International (OCI), a U.S. based non-profit organization.
-OCI is a supporting ministry of the Seventh-day Adventist Church that networks and nurtures many supporting ministries around the world.
+Given the need of the Amazon river-dwellers, a group of volunteer members of the Seventh-day Adventist Church created a non-profit organization in 2007 called ASVAM (Ação Social Voluntária Amazônia).
+This group decided to invest personal resources to create and maintain the Amazon Lifesavers Ministry.

 What we do?